In his latest “Dear Grandson,” Stan Gerding takes singing lessons, sings in nearby clubs, and is shocked after meeting a very famous person.

 It’s not just the government shutdown, or the wall, or Venezuela.
 Donald Trump is the issue, but we’re not getting the full story.

-John Michael continues his series, reflecting on life and people encountered, with two new stories, the first about judging others and the second about coping with struggle.
+John Michael continues his series, reflecting on life and people encountered, with two new stories about childhood friends and taking action on important issues.

 S.M.
 Park’s continuing column Risen Apes about being a 70-year-old boomer.
-In “Class of ’73,” Park recalls college and his experiences with The Evergreen State College.
+In “A Clean Slate,” Park talks about his OCD neighbors and cleanliness.